U Street–Congress Heights Line: History

 On December 28, 1991 when Anacostia station opened, route 90 was rerouted to operate to the new station while also replacing the Stanton Road Line (94) portion between Anacostia and McLean Gardens when route 94 was shorten to terminate at Anacostia station.

 On December 29, 1996, short route 90 trip operating between Duke Ellington Bridge and McLean Gardens during early morning and late night hours, was replaced during the weekdays, Saturdays, and Sundays by an equal number of route 93 trips which will be extended from Duke Ellington Bridge to McLean Gardens over the same routing.

 On January 13, 2001, route 92 was extended from its Garfield terminus to the newly opened Congress Heights station replacing all route 91 service.
 Loop service via 15th and Congress Place, SE, was also discontinued.
 Route 93 was also shifted to the U Street–Garfield Line and being extended from Shipley Terrace to Congress Heights station alongside the 92.
-Service was be discontinued south of Alabama Avenue (Trenton Place, 19th Street and Savannah Street).
+Service was discontinued south of Alabama Avenue (Trenton Place, 19th Street and Savannah Street).

 On June 24, 2007. routes 90, 92, and 93 were shorten from McLean Gardens to Duke Ellington Bridge in order to improve on time efficiency from the long routes the buses run along.
 Select rush hour buses would still end at 14th and U streets, NW however.
 Route 96 would replace the 90, 92, and 93 portion between McLean Gardens and Duke Ellington Bridge.

 Between 2010 and 2011, WMATA and the District Department of Transportation began a study on the U Street–Garfield Line.
 Public meetings and surveys were contributed to passengers on how to improve the lines.
 Multiple passengers complained about the route being crowded, loud buses, buses behind schedule, low frequency, safety and security, shelters and stops, communication, and extending the western end of line up to Woodley Park station or McLean Gardens again.

 At the time of the study, routes 90, 92, and 93 were operating out of Southern Avenue division which utilizes Flxibles, D40LFRs, DE40LFAs, and Orion Vs.